 Lemon Blueberry Scones

-These flakey Lemon Blueberry Scones are the perfect treat for a Sunday brunch and a great way to use up all of those extra summer berries!
-They are light and flakey and extra moist!
+These flaky Lemon Blueberry Scones are the perfect treat for a Sunday brunch and a great way to use up all of those extra summer berries!
+They are light, flaky, and extra moist!ย

-For more tasty blueberries for brunch try my Blueberry Almond Cake or my Blueberry Crumb Cake
+For more tasty blueberries for brunch, try my Blueberry Almond Cake, Classic Blueberry Muffins, Blueberry Lemon Bundt Cake, Crispy Blueberry Waffles, or my Blueberry Crumb Cake.ย

-• The great thing about this recipe is you can make the scones the day before.
+• The great thing about this recipe is that you can prep the scones the day before.

 • Then keep them in the fridge until you are ready to serve, pop them in the oven, and bake!